Prosaic08/week8/README.txt

-Test repo for CA282 week 6.
+Test repo for CA282 week 7.

+Fork on GitLab and clone your repo locally.

 See the file bin/hash.sh.

-There, uncomment the two "echo" lines.
+There, uncomment the three indicated lines.

 Commit that, and push it back to GitLab.